ImtiazVision/Artificial-Intelligence-Introduction-/Machine_Learning_vs_Data_Science.md

 ### Deep Learning :

-**Deep Learning** : is a strong technique for supervised learning or A to B mappings.
+**Deep Learning** : is the expansion of computational structures known as neural networks.
+It is a strong technique for supervised learning or A to B mappings.
+Learning strong representations is key to deep learning.